Sunday, January 12, 2025

 # = originally posted on Soundcloud User 964848511 page; still there as of 1/12/25.

-& = originally posted on on the Dry Wood Garage Bandcamp page (still there as of 1/12/25) and the Nimbit Dry Wood Garage page (page active at least through 8/28/20; apparently dead now)
+& = originally posted on on the Dry Wood Garage Bandcamp page (still there as of 1/12/25) and the Nimbit Dry Wood Garage page (page active at least through 8/28/20; dead now)

 DRY WOOD GARAGE NOTES